Ukrainian Orthodox Church (Moscow Patriarchate): Russian invasion of Ukraine

-Although the UOC-MP in a press conference on 31 December 2022 again stated that ‘any provisions that at least somehow hinted at or indicated the connection with Moscow were excluded’, the Russian Orthodox Church ignored this and continued to include UOC-MP clerics in various commissions or working groups despite these individuals not agreeing to this.
-For instances: late December 2022 UOC-MP Archpriest Volodymyr Savelyev was against his knowing included in the ROC Publishing Council for the period 2023–2026, after finding this out he demanded to be expelled from the council (while simultaneously condemning "the aggressive war waged by Russia against my homeland — Ukraine").
+Although the UOC-MP, in a press conference on 31 December 2022, again stated that ‘any provisions that at least somehow hinted at or indicated the connection with Moscow were excluded’, the Russian Orthodox Church ignored this and continued to include UOC-MP clerics in various commissions or working groups despite these individuals not agreeing to this.
+For instance, in late December 2022, UOC-MP Archpriest Volodymyr Savelyev was against his knowing included in the ROC Publishing Council for the period 2023–2026, after finding this out he demanded to be expelled from the council (while simultaneously condemning "the aggressive war waged by Russia against my homeland — Ukraine").

-In January 2023 13 representatives of the UOC-MP were deprived of their Ukrainian citizenship, including two metropolitans.
-In February 2023 five UOC-MP (either) metropolitans, archbishops and bishops were deprived of their Ukrainian citizenship (Metropolitan Feodosiy Platon was banned from entering Ukraine).
+In January 2023, 13 representatives of the UOC-MP were deprived of their Ukrainian citizenship, including two metropolitans.
+In February 2023, five UOC-MP (either) metropolitans, archbishops, and bishops were deprived of their Ukrainian citizenship, while Metropolitan Feodosiy Platon was banned from entering Ukraine.

 The religious buildings and other property of the Kyiv Pechersk Lavra Cultural Reserve (although state property) have been used for decades by the UOC-MP free of charge.
 On 10 March 2023, the Reserve announced that the 2013 agreement on the free use of churches by the religious organisation would be terminated (on the grounds that the church had violated their lease by making alterations to the historic site, and other technical infractions) and the UOC-MP was ordered to leave the territory by 29 March.
 The UOC-MP answered back that there were no legal grounds for the eviction and called it "a whim of officials from the Ministry of Culture."
-On 17 March 2023 the press secretary for Russian President Vladimir Putin Dmitry Peskov stated that the decision of the Ukrainian authorities not to extend this lease to representatives of the UOC-MP "confirms the correctness" of the (24 February 2022) Russian invasion of Ukraine.
+On 17 March 2023, the press secretary for Russian President Vladimir Putin, Dmitry Peskov, stated that the decision of the Ukrainian authorities not to extend this lease to representatives of the UOC-MP "confirms the correctness" of the (24 February 2022) Russian invasion of Ukraine.
 The UOC-MP did not fully leave Kyiv Pechersk Lavra following 29 March 2023.

-On 7 April 2023 Ukrainska Pravda reported that their research had uncovered that several high ranking UOC-MP clergymen, including Metropolitan Onufriy, had obtained a Russian passport.
+On 7 April 2023, Ukrainska Pravda reported that their research had uncovered that several high-ranking UOC-MP clergymen, including Metropolitan Onufriy, had obtained Russian passports.
 The UOC-MP denied that its clergymen and its leader, Metropolitan Onufrii, had Russian citizenship.
-Metropolitan Onufriy did not deny he used to have it, but claimed he had obtained a Russian passport to fulfill his desire of living out his last days in the Trinity Lavra of St. Sergius, but that he did not have this ambition anymore.
+Metropolitan Onufriy did not deny he used to have it, but claimed he had obtained a Russian passport to fulfill his desire to live out his last days in the Trinity Lavra of St. Sergius, but that he did not have this ambition anymore.